 - Consider premium placements on high-performing directories

-Strategic Perspective for Businesses
+Strategic perspective for businesses

 - Voice Search Optimisation: Directory listings optimised for natural language queries will gain advantage as voice-based searches continue to rise.